-Baseline data collection.
-Over the course of the experiment, we collected a variety of original data from traders.
-At baseline, we interviewed each trader about his experience in the industry, and collected basic demographic indicators.
-We also asked traders to list each farmer they buy from regularly and all of the villages in which they buy.
-Table 1, Panel A presents summary statistics and shows that treatment and control groups are balanced on these trader-level covariates.
+Panel A of Table 1 presents summary statistics from the trader baseline survey and the first trader listing.
+Treatment and control groups are balanced on these trader-level covariates.
 In the baseline listing, traders report purchasing cocoa from 123 villages.
 The average trader operates in 4.6 villages, and buys from 6 farmers per village.
 On average, based on the trader survey, there are 7.8 traders operating in a village.
 However, only 3.2 of these are study traders, suggesting that about 60% of the traders in the market are non-study traders (i.e. working with other wholesalers).
+Study traders report having given at least one loan to about 70% of the suppliers listed at baseline in the previous year.